CLogano/CitiXplorer/README.md

+## Update
+As of March 2024, CitiXplorer has been taken offline.
+We have made this decision due to the increasing operational costs associated with hosting and maintaining the service.
+The project repository will remain available for educational purposes and for others to learn from and potentially host on their own.

 ## Information about the project

 This app is designed to generate up to 10 historical attractions for any inputted city by the user.